-Continuous urban population growth in recent years has created one common problem in cities throughout Canada (like Vancouver) – noise complaints and affordability concerns.
+Continuous urban population growth in recent years has created two interrelated problems in cities throughout Canada (like Vancouver) and and around the world – noise complaints and lack of available space.

 Currently, the National Building Code of Canada (NBCC) requires low-rise and high-rise residential construction projects to achieve a minimum STC rating of 50 in wall assemblies separating two residential units and corridors, and a rating of 55 for elevator shaftwalls that border a living space.